kevinmadson026/firetv-remapper/README.md

 ** Note: I don't have Hulu and Disney+ apps installed on my firetv, so i don't need stop this processes when press buttons but maybe you need to avoid high RAM/CPU consume in background!

-remove comments on this lines to fix it:
+remove all comments on this lines to fix it:

 ```bash
 # am force-stop "$HULU_PACKAGE" >/dev/null 2>&1